ral-facilities/daaas-shawl/MANUAL.md

 You will be redirected back to the dashboard, where you can view the status of the run.

 Once the run reached the finished state, you can click the download button on the right side of the list.
-Your files will be downloaded to:

-    ~/shawl_runs/<your run name>/<run uuid>
+When the files have finished downloading, the action will change to browse, and if you click this, it will open the file browser in the downloaded directory.

 ## Run states